lint-staged/lint-staged/README.md

 ## Filtering files

 It is possible to run linters for certain paths only by using [minimatch](https://github.com/isaacs/minimatch) patterns.
-The file patterns should be relative to the project root(where `lint-staged` is installed).
+The file patterns should be specified relative to the package root (where `lint-staged` is installed).
+The paths passed to the linters are absolute to avoid confusion in case they're executed with a different working directory.

 ```js
 {